 RAIT 416 Clinical Practicum II in MRI • V1-11 Cr.

 Provides the opportunity to develop required competencies for advance certification in Magnetic Resonance Imaging.
 Includes 40 hours per week for 1 - 11 weeks in an MRI department.
-Prerequisite: RAIT 316 Clinical Practicum in Magnetic Resonance Imaging, and permission of instructor.
+Prerequisites: RAIT 316 and permission of the Program Chair.